 Aberdour Castle featured in the first Season of Outlander as the abbey where Claire tends to the wounds that Jamie received from “Black Jack” Randall in Episode 16.
 Multiple locations were used, including exterior shots of the castle, the stables, and the upstairs gallery.
 Staff on site will be able to direct you to specific locations if you have any questions.

-Aberdour Castle is operated by Historic Scotland.
-It’s open year round, and there’s a fee to visit.
-You can see prices and opening hours online here.
-It’s free for Historic Scotland members and English Heritage members.
+Aberdour Castle is operated by Historic Environment Scotland.
+It’s open year round, and there’s an entry fee, currently £7.50 for an adult ticket booked online.
+You can see full prices and opening hours online here.
+It’s free for Historic Scotland members, and English Heritage members get half-price entry in their first year and free entry after that.

 Aberdour Castle is easy to get to by car from Edinburgh, it takes around 40 minutes.
 There’s also a train station in Aberdour offering direct services to Edinburgh, which takes around 30 minutes.
 You can check train times and book tickets here.